Junjiequan/job_test/README.md

 Tablet & Mobile responsive.

-AOS API were used for SPONSORS logo animation.
+AOS library were used for SPONSORS logo animation.

 Animation settings: load only once. prevented animation on mobile.